-Not the NCP chief that is, but a party loyalist with the same name; the rejection of BJP candidate Sitaram Tiwari's nomination now leaves the people with four options
+Not the NCP chief that is, but a party loyalist with the same name; the rejection of the BJP candidate’s nomination leaves the people with four options

 Sharad Pawar is contesting in Chandivli.
 Of course, not the president of NCP, but a party loyalist with the same name.

 Sharad Pawar (above) from the NCP is one of the two Maharashtrian candidates

 The rejection of the nomination of BJP candidate Sitaram Tiwari (58), has re-aligned candidatures in the constituency.
 The people of Chandivli assembly now have four options, two Maharashtrians and two non-Maharashtrians to choose from.
 Tiwari’s nomination was rejected last Friday, as he did not fulfil the requirements in the nomination form.

 The Shiv Sena candidate from Chandivli, Santosh Singh (centre), is one of the two non-Maharashtrian candidates.
 Pic/Rajesh Waradkar

 The Maharashtrians are Pawar from the NCP and Ishwar Tayade from the MNS.
 The non-Maharashtrians include Santosh Singh of the Shiv Sena and Naseem Khan of the Congress.

 Sena leaders seem confident that their move to field a non-Maharashtrian will prove to be lucky.
 They believe that their north Indian candidate, Santosh Singh, will attract north Indians with the Maharashtrian Sena followers also adding to this.

 The seat, which was earlier contested by the Sena when they were in an alliance with the BJP, had a Maharashtrian candidate, but with the BJP’s plan to field a north Indian candidate, even the Sena turned to wooing the north Indians of the constituency.